 These elements all feel like they have conflicting relationships with the background, and the excessive shadowing takes away from the legibility of the objects:

-It is a clean, good, and nice design guideline, their resources prove valuable to a lot of different styles and aesthetics.
-However, the result is stilted, lacking the natural variant of light in real life, and doesn’t account for the translation into digital visuals.
-The current trend in design displays more attention to shadows being softer, smoother, and less strict.
+It is a clean, good, and nice design guideline.
+Their resources prove valuable to many different styles and aesthetics.
+However, the result is stilted, lacking the natural light variant in real life, and doesn’t account for the translation into digital visuals.
+The current trend in design is to pay more attention to shadows being softer, smoother, and less strict.

 Creating realistic and modern shadows in design requires more than just a click on “drop shadow” in Figma.
-There are many factors to consider, and it can be a complex process.
+There are many factors to consider, which can be a complex process.

 Stay tuned to Lunacy Twitter to be updated about this feature.